harness/developer-hub/docs/platform/12_Variables-and-Expressions/harness-variables.md

 <docimage path={require('./static/21a3df06a049a40a2787e3f0e929617974284e0afd8a86ebe8890d8a4d9c871d.png')} width="60%" height="60%" title="Click to view full size image" />

-These variable expressions follow these formats:
+The pipeline and stage level variable expressions follow these formats:

 - **Pipeline-level** expressions use the format `<+pipeline.variables.VAR_NAME>`.
-- **Stage-level** expressions you can use these formats:
+- **Stage-level** expressions use these formats:
   - **Use in this stage:** Use this option to reference the input anywhere in its stage.
 The format is `<+stage.variables.VAR_NAME>`.
   - **Use in any pipeline:** Use this option to reference the input anywhere in the pipeline.
 The format is `<+pipeline.stages.STAGE_NAME.VAR_NAME>`.